joshrhee/AR-Tetrtis/README.md

-A Tetris Augumented Reality game with using Viro media
+A Tetris Augumented Reality game with React and Viro media